-If you wash dog bedding, dog coats and sweaters and plush toys on a regular basis you can concoct your own pet-friendly laundry detergent with a combination of castile soap, borax, washing soda, baking soda and essential oils.
+If you wash dog bedding, dog coats and sweaters and plush toys on a regular basis you can concoct your own pet-friendly laundry detergent with a combination of castile soap, borax, washing soda, and baking soda.

 A word of caution

 Be sure, before you concoct your natural cleaning aids, to clearly label the container that they are to go in to.
 This will help you remember as you clean!